nunet/device-management-service/docs/private_network/README.md

 1. **Root of Trust**: Your organization key becomes the root of trust instead of NuNet
 2. **Token Distribution**: You control token distribution and can add/revoke access as needed

+---

+For an interactive script to assist with this setup, check the script [/maint-scripts/setup_restricted_network.sh](../../maint-scripts/setup_restricted_network.sh).